1dv023/syllabus/examination/exam-assignment-1/README.md

 In this assignment, the task is to write a [web scraper](https://en.wikipedia.org/wiki/Web_scraping) that scrapes but also analyzes information on some web sites built especially for this assignment.
 The idea is that you are going to write a scraper/agent that is designed to solve a specific problem.

 You will get the main page to proceed from which links to three different web sites.
 You don't have to care about how they work internally, just the HTML they are rendering and how to form your HTTP request to get the data you want for analyzing.

-Your starting point is: **<http://vhost3.lnu.se:20080/weekend>**, which should also be the starting point in your scraping script, meaning that no more hardcoded URLs should be used in your code (except for the AJAX call in the *cinema* site).
+Your starting point is **<http://vhost3.lnu.se:20080/weekend>**, which should also be the starting point in your scraping script, meaning that no more hardcoded URLs should be used in your code (except for the AJAX call in the *cinema* site).
 Your scraping script should also be able to handle the alternative server (see below).

 ## Scenario

-The three friends Peter, Paul and Mary usually get together one weekend every month to see a movie and, after that, eat at a restaurant.
+The three friends Peter, Paul, and Mary usually get together one weekend every month to see a movie and, after that, eat at a restaurant.
 The problem is that it is hard to plan this event since they must find a time slot when all three are available, look for a movie that plays at the cinema that day, and finally see if they can book a table at their favorite restaurant.
 Since all this information is available through HTTP requests it would be nice to have a script that automates this workflow!

 And that's your task...